CX-0136 Use Case PCF 2.2.1

 2.1.2.8 Data Exchange

-As the PCF use case currently supports only asynchronous data exchange, app provider MUST follow the API definition specification in 4.1 PCF EXCHANGE API.
+The PCF use case supports synchronous and asynchronous data exchange.
+In case an asynchronous data exchange is needed, app provider MUST follow the API definition specification in 4.1 PCF EXCHANGE API.
 The exchanged data follows the standardized data model defind in 3.1 ASPECT MODEL PCF.

-Note The access policies for BPNL are not required for the PCF use case as PCF values are exchanged via the request and response process using public endpoints as specified in this specification, see 2.1 PCF EXCHANGE.
+Note In case of an asynchronous data exchange (data push) the access policies are not required to be restricted for a specific BPNL (PCF values are exchanged via the request and response process, is using public endpoints as specified in this specification, see 2.1 PCF EXCHANGE).

 2.2 PCF CALCULATION TOOL INTEGRATION